M-o-a-T/moat/README.rst

 command that might trigger a nontrivial amount of messages, it MAY send a specific warning (i.e. a message with both Error and Streaming bits set) before its initial command or reply.
-This warning MUST consist of a single non-negative integer that advises the sender of the number of messages it may transmit.
+This warning MUST consist of a single non-negative integer that advises the sender of the number of streamed messages it may transmit.

 During stream transmission, the recipient then SHOULD periodically send some more (positive) integers to signal the availability of more buffer space.